The Power of Breathing

 As we age, the ribs build up calcium deposits which causes the chest and ribs to become more rigid.
 The muscles and soft tissues degenerate, becoming weaker and less elastic, whilst within the lungs the airways start to reduce in size and the tissue in the lungs also looses the elasticity.
 This natural aging process affects your breathing making it more difficult to take a whole breath the older you get.

-When you combine the aging process, a sedentary lifestyle and no awareness on the breath, the effects on respiration are compounded.
-It is not possible to stop the body aging, however it is possible to look after your body so that the aging process is more natural.
-To practice ‘breathing exercises’ frequently will help to strengthen your respiration system so your whole body will benefit through more efficient functioning and oxygen supply.
+When you combine the ageing process, a sedentary lifestyle and no awareness on the breath, the effects on respiration are compounded.
+It is not possible to stop the body ageing, however it is possible to look after your body so that the ageing process is more natural.
+To practice 'breathing exercises' frequently will help to strengthen your respiration system so your whole body will benefit through more efficient functioning and oxygen supply.

 A full breath is both cleansing and energizing.
 After just one minute there is more oxygen in the blood and less carbon dioxide.
 It is recommended to practice this breathing method for 15-20 minutes per day.
 Not only will the whole body function better, the parasympathetic system is activated, helping kick start your relaxation response.
 Here are brief instructions on how to do basic abdominal/diaphragm breathing for relaxation:

 - A sleep inducing breath